Const-me/Whisper/Readme.md

 1. Clone this repository

-2. Open `WhisperCpp.sln` in Visual Studio 2022
+2. Open `WhisperCpp.sln` in Visual Studio 2022.
+I’m using the freeware community edition, version 17.4.4.

 3. Switch to `Release` configuration